circleci/circleci-docs/jekyll/_cci2/language-python.md

 ```
 {% endraw %}

-Refer to the [configuration reference]({{ site.baseurl }}/2.0/configuration-reference/) for the complete list of available CircleCI configuration keys.
+For the complete list of CircleCI configuration keys,
+refer to the [Configuring CircleCI]({{ site.baseurl }}/2.0/configuration-reference/) document.

 ## Deploy